hpi-bp1819-naumann/shift-detector/docs/source/api.rst

 .. module:: shift_detector

-This part of the documentation covers all the public interfaces of Icarus.
+This part of the documentation covers all the public interfaces of Morpheus.

 Detector Object
 ---------------